Account

 Work Eligibility

-Before a nanny starts work, ask her to complete an Employment Eligibility Verification form (I-9).
-Read the directions on the form and verify the nanny's proof of employment eligibility.
-The prospective nanny should be ready to show a combination of documents as evidence of her ability to work legally in the U.S. Documents can include a Social Security card, driver's license, birth certificate, passport, green card, or work permit, or combination thereof.
-You should make copies of these documents and keep them in your records along with the completed I-9 form.
+The prospective nanny should be ready to show a combination of documents as evidence of their ability to work legally in the U.S. Acceptable documents can include a Social Security card, driver’s license, birth certificate, passport, green card, or work permit (or a combination thereof).
+You should make copies of these documents and keep them with the completed I-9 form in your records.

 Tax Responsibilities